-Want to be sure you’re buying allergy friendly Halloween candy and class party goodies?
+Want to be sure you’re buying allergy friendly Halloween candy?
+Need allergy friendly Halloween treats for school?
 Here are the lists you need!

 by Sonya North

 Quick note: I am an advocate of healthy snacking for sure.
-If you check out SnackRoots, there are several fresh fruit and vegetable options available.
-Four years ago, my daughter had an allergic reaction to fresh fruit provided by a class parent.
+But four years ago, my daughter had an allergic reaction to fresh fruit provided by a class parent.
 The fruit came in contact with nuts during preparation, likely from a knife or cutting board used to prepare PB&Js.
 Not all schools allow food prepared in home as an option, which is why most of the snacks on our lists are prepackaged.

 1 – YumEarth Organic Pops | 2 – Swedish Fish/Sour Patch Kids | 3 – Surf Sweets Spooky Shapes | 4 – Skittles/Starburst| 5 – Dum Dums* | 6 – Enjoy Life Chocolate Minis | 7 – Free2B Bag O’ Treats | 8 – No Whey!
 Fear Not Treats | 9 – Smarties| 10 – Ring Pops